Cj4y/Cj4y/README.md

 </a>
 <br />

-Hi, I'm a recent software engineering graduate from the University of Ottawa, Canada.
+🤓 Hi, I'm a recent software engineering graduate from the University of Ottawa, Canada.

 🚚 I'm moving to Vancouver !

- globe-traveler with well-developed interpersonal and technical skills.
+🗺️ I'm an aspiring globe-traveler with well-developed interpersonal and technical skills.

-I am looking for opportunities, ideally in
+👩‍💻 I am looking for opportunities, ideally in

 -creative (film, video game, artistic)
 -disruptive technology
 -education
 -non-profit industries

-but that is not a requirement!
+⚡ but that is not a requirement!

   <img align="right" alt="GIF" src="https://github.com/cj4y/cj4y/blob/master/code.gif?raw=true" width="500" height="320" />